-Gerald Sobel is an experienced litigator whose practice is primarily in the areas of patent, antitrust and agreements.
-He is also active in mediation.
+Mr. Sobel is an experienced litigator and in recent years, mediator, whose practice is primarily in the areas of patent, antitrust and agreements.

-Gerald has participated in mediations and arbitrations in significant litigations as mediator or advocate and is a mediator in the Southern District of New York Mediation program.
-He has also published and lectured on ADR.
+Mr. Sobel has participated in mediations and arbitrations in significant litigations, typically patent, antitrust, trademark and trade secret cases, as mediator or advocate.
+He is a mediator in the Southern District of New York Mediation program.
+He has been active at the Center for Public Resources and has published and lectured on ADR.

-IAM Patent 1000 (2014) described Gerald as the "Dean of the Patent bar."
+IAM Patent 1000 described Mr. Sobel as the "Dean of the Patent bar" (2014) and an “éminence grise” (2015).
 Chambers Global (2014) notes that he is a "towering figure in the field of patent litigation," and Chambers USA (2015) refers to his “all but unmatched experience as a patent litigator in cases involving life sciences and sophisticated electronic and mechanical engineering.”
-Gerald is also regularly listed in The Best Lawyers in America.
+Mr. Sobel is also regularly listed in The Best Lawyers in America.

 Publications and Professional and Civic Associations

 His publications include numerous works on patent litigation, antitrust, ADR and other topics.
-He co-teaches at Columbia Law School, taught at NYU Law School and has given individual lectures at Stanford, George Washington, Fordham, Brooklyn, Case Western Reserve, and Washington University (St. Louis) Law Schools.
-He has also given over 100 lectures at professional meetings on litigation, trial, patent, licensing, and antitrust topics.
-His professional activities include membership, committee participation and lecture programs at the American Bar Association Antitrust Section, the American Intellectual Property Law Association and the New York Intellectual Property Law Association.
+He co-teaches at Columbia Law School, taught at NYU Law School and has lectured at Stanford, George Washington, Fordham, Brooklyn, Case Western Reserve, and Washington University (St. Louis) Law Schools.
+He has also given over 100 lectures at professional meetings on litigation, trial, patent, licensing, antitrust and ADR topics.
+His professional activities have included membership, committee participation and lecture programs at the American Bar Association Antitrust Section, the American Intellectual Property Law Association and the New York Intellectual Property Law Association.
 He was a member of the Advisory Committee on Patent Litigation of U.S. District Court in Delaware and the Advisory Committee of the Engelberg Intellectual Property Institute at the NYU School of Law.